 98 housing authorities in Mass. have agreed to share a single waiting list, called the “Centralized Waiting List”.
 If you get a voucher from the Centralized Waiting List, you can use it anywhere in Mass.
 There are two ways you can apply to the Centralized Waiting List: using a paper application; or online.
 Click here for step-by-step instructions on how to apply to the Centralized Waiting List.

 Apply to a regional non-profit list

-Massachusetts is divided into 8 regions, each of which is assigned to a non-profit organization that has vouchers.
-You can apply to any of them, but if you receive a voucher for a region where you do not live at the time you apply, you will need to use the voucher in that region for the first year after you receive it.
+The Massachusetts Department of Housing and Community Development (DHCD) has Section 8 vouchers (the “DHCD Housing Choice Voucher Program”).
+DHCD does not administer its own waiting list, however.
+Instead, the waiting list is divided into 8 regions, each of which is assigned to a non-profit organization to administer.
+You can apply to any of them, and can use a voucher received from a regional non-profit anywhere in the state.
 The only way to apply for a regional non-profit list is with a paper application.
 Click here for step-by-step instructions on how to apply to a regional non-profit list.

 Apply to an organization that has vouchers, but does not participate in the Centralized Waiting List

 Many housing authorities and non-profit organizations have vouchers, but don’t participate in the Centralized Waiting List.
 You will need to contact these individually if you wish to apply through them.
 Each has its own application.
 If you apply for a voucher in a community where you do not live at the time of the application, the voucher must be used in that community for the first 12 months after receiving it: http://portal.hud.gov/hudportal/HUD?src=/program_offices/public_indian_housing/programs/hcv/about/fact_sheet.
 Unlike the Centralized Waiting List and the DHCD regional non-profit lists, these lists are not always open.